Seagate/cortx-prvsnr/docs/Architecture/Architectural-Overview.md

 * `init`: Represents highstate of the component module and defines the execution sequence of the state files.

-* `prepare`: This is a preparatory step that sets up the platform before initiating the setup.
-It shall consist of tasks such as:
-  * Package repo setup.
-  * Ensuring any stray files/configs are cleaned, if essential.
-  * Updating cache for package repositories.
-  * Temporary supporting/dependency service stoppages, if need be.
-  * Pre-checks before the components installation, configuration is attempted.

 * `install`: Installation of component and its requisite packages.
 It is expected that the component package to include all the required dependencies.
 However, in absence of component package's ability to have all requisites installed, provisioner would address such installation from this file/directory.

   Packages types to be installed include: